hrk/tt-rss-newsplus-plugin/README.md

 #### Automatic configuration for every user
 Edit your config.php and add "api_newsplus" to the list of system plugins.
 It will be automatically enabled for every user.

+## License
+This code is licensed under GPLv3.
+Although I am not a personal fan of the v3, since this code was built upon the existing source of TT-RSS, it inherits the same license.